 - Just the perception that a spouse or co-worker would approve of active commuting (AC) had a positive influence on a worker's decision to actively commute

-- People that were comfortable on a bike were more likely to actively commute
+- People who were comfortable on a bike were more likely to actively commute

-- People that had a shorter biking or walking time to work were also more likely to actively commute
+- People who had a shorter biking or walking time to work were also more likely to actively commute

 A quick look at Bicycling.com’s list of the top 50 bike-friendly cities in the United States shows that the mid-Atlantic region is very bike-friendly, which may have impacted the research.
 Baltimore, Washington, D.C., Arlington, Philadelphia and Pittsburgh all made the top 50 list.
 Only six West Coast cities made the list.
 Perhaps the more suburban nature of western cities leads to a less bike-friendly community.